 Also, we are living in strange and unsettling times so please make sure to check local guidelines before traveling to this destination, as I haven't updated individual posts with current travel information because this changes so often.

 People always ask me this: How do you afford to travel so much?
-Like, I don’t know how to save money for travel.
+I don’t know how to save to travel – what’s you secret?

 Travel can seem like an unattainable goal for many.
 Expensive and out of reach.

 I used to think that too.
 I would spend all my money on clothes, shoes, and nights out so I didn’t have much left for travel.
 It was something that I yearned to do but I didn’t know how to reign in my spending to save money for travel.

 When I moved to the UK in 2005 and actually started traveling I very quickly fell head over heels in love with my new travel-heavy lifestyle.
 Now that I knew first-hand how amazing it felt to travel, it gave me the push I needed to start seriously saving money for travel.

 Over the years I have become better at it and have learned a few tricks to save even more money to travel.
 A lot of these budget tips are also tips to help you become an eco traveller.
 Saving money and the environment!

 So here they are you lucky people, my tried and true tips on how to save to travel.

 I fully understand that not everyone has the privilege to travel, and not everyone has frivolous expenses that they can cut because they are just trying to survive.